 - All applications must be submitted online and in English.

-- Top finalists from IMS Global Regional Competitions in Australia, Japan, Korea, and the United Kingdom will be automatically be entered as a finalist at the Learning Impact Leadership Institute.
+- Top finalists from IMS regional competitions in Australia, Japan, Korea, and Europe will be entered automatically as a finalist at the Learning Impact Leadership Institute.

 Hosted by the IMS Global Learning Consortium, the Learning Impact Awards will be judged by a panel of experts.